This little toilet roll pterodactyl craft is so sweet and easy to make!

 - Paint and paintbrushes

 How to make this toilet roll pterodactyl craft

-Start by taking your empty toilet roll and coating it in your chosen colour of paint.
-Whilst your toilet roll is aside drying, take your coloured card and cut out a diamond shape for the face.
+Start by taking your empty toilet roll and coating it in your chosen color of paint.
+Whilst your toilet roll is aside drying, take your colored card and cut out a diamond shape for the face.

 Cut out and glue on two eyes and a triangle beak (we cut out a diamond and folded in half so that the mouth can open and shut!).
 Glue the pterodactyls’s face on to the toilet roll body

 Fold a piece of colored paper in half and draw a wing shape on to it starting at the fold line.
 Cut out the wings and glue them centrally on the back of the toilet roll.